digital-science/dimensions-network-gen/README.md

 Visualizations are generated based on a subset of publications that you can define using SQL.

 * Each visualization is triggered by a corresponding SQL file containing a query and, optionally, some configuration directives.
-* Sample SQL queries are stored in the `queries` directory.
+* SQL queries are stored in the `topics` directory.
 * Each file should contain a single SQL query that returns a list of Dimensions publication IDs **in a field called `id`**.
 * File names should be of the format `$title.sql`.
   * For example, a file called `archaeology.sql` will create a network listed under the title "archaeology".